barryclark/jekyll-now/_posts/2022-12-30-How to Investigate URL?.md

 ---
 layout: post
-title: "How to investigate if url is safe?"
+title: "How to investigate url?"
 date: "2022-12-30"
 ---